Skip to main content

 #

-• Castello Monforte: Perched high above the city, Castello Monforte is a must-visit.
-The views from the top are absolutely breathtaking, stretching across the city and the surrounding Molise mountains.
-My children loved pretending to be knights and princesses exploring the ancient walls.
-It’s a bit of a climb, but a rewarding one.
+• Castello Monforte: A must-visit.
+The views from the top are absolutely breathtaking.
+My children loved pretending to be knights among the ancient walls.

-• Villa de Capoa: This lovely urban park in Campobasso is a fantastic spot for children to burn off some energy.
-It’s a green oasis perfect for a picnic, a leisurely stroll, or simply letting the kids play.
+• Villa de Capoa: A lovely urban park perfect for a picnic or simply letting the kids run free.